Royal Copenhagen Flora Danica Flatware

 1) The "tool" on the flatware needs to be original.
 As the value of the piece is otherwise a fraction of the original Royal Copenhagen Flora Danica flatware.

 For the "tool" to be original it needs to have the Anton Michelsen mark and have the Sterling silver mark.
-On some of the more resent flatware it will be the Georg Jensen mark, as Georg Jensen took over Anton Michelsen.
+On some of the more recent flatware it will be the Georg Jensen mark, as Georg Jensen took over Anton Michelsen.

 On the non original Flatware you will find all kinds of different silver marks, depending on what silversmith was used.